James Moher: Personal life

-Jim Moher was born in Ballyporeen, County Tipperary, in 1946.
+Moher was born in Ballyporeen, County Tipperary, in 1946.
 He was the third youngest child of Daniel Moher, a carpenter, and Johanna Moher (née Hickey) who was herself the daughter of a stonemason.
 In 1973, he married Ruth Hewlett, who was born and brought up in Sharlston, a mining village in West Yorkshire.
 She graduated from London University (Westfield College) with an Honours BA in English Language and Literature.
-She was a councillor for the London Borough of Brent from 2005 to 2016 (after a career as a social worker/manager) and was a Cabinet Member (Children and Families) from 2012 to 2016 and Deputy Leader (2012–14).
+She was a councillor for the London Borough of Brent from 2005 to 2016 (after a career as a social worker/manager) and was a Brent Council Cabinet Member (Children and Families) from 2012 to 2016 and Deputy Leader (2012–14).
 They have two children - Joanna and Daniel, and three grandchildren - Jamie, Grace and Sophie.

-Jim was a school governor at his local Wembley High Technology College from 1974 to 2020, (including Chair of Governors for some years), which Joanna and Daniel, attended.
+Moher was a school governor at his local Wembley High Technology College from 1974 to 2020, (including Chair of Governors for some years), which Joanna and Daniel, attended.